20 Nov Boundaries are Good!

 - The asset will pass to the right people in a fair manner when mom and dad pass away.

 - The asset will receive the best tax treatment upon death.

-To avoid the consequences of cost, time and tearing your family apart, contact Phelps Law today to discuss further details on how to protect you and your children.
+To avoid the consequences of cost, time, and family divisions, contact Phelps Law today to discuss how to protect your assets and benefit your children.

 Images used under creative commons license – commercial use (11/20/2017) anthony kelly (Flickr)